tasmota/docs/peripherals/MIBLE.md

 One of the first articles about this topic can be found here:
 https://dmitry.gr/?r=05.Projects&proj=11.%20Bluetooth%20LE%20fakery

-Several further work was done later on by different developers and a working bridge to read sensor data from a XIAMO-MI_HT_V1 already exists.
+Several further work was done later on by different developers and a working bridge to read sensor data from a XIAOMI MI_HT_V1 already exists.
 The fundamental principle is, that some of these sensors send its data as a usual BLE-advertisement packet with a proprietary data format at the end of the payload.
 These packets had to fit into the 32 bytes of the FIFO-RX-buffer of the NRF24l01, otherwise the "later" bytes were lost.

 For the Tasmota-driver a new solution was found.